 Chair, EU Council Group for the Drafting of the Treaty of Accession to the EU of the Czech Republic, Estonia, Cyprus, Latvia, Lithuania, Hungary, Malta, Poland, Slovenia and Slovakia (2003)

-Takis accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.
+Takis is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms, details of which can be found here.

 Takis is committed to protecting and respecting your privacy.
 In order to provide legal services to his clients, including advice and representation services, Takis needs to collect and hold personal data.
 This includes his client’s personal data and the personal data of others who feature in the matter upon which he is instructed.
 To read Takis’ privacy notice in full, please see here.